-To capture API calls made from the Cloudera Navigator data management UI, enable debug mode.
-You can then download a file containing the captured calls and send it to Cloudera.
+To captures API calls made from the Cloudera Navigator data management UI you enable debug mode.
+After enabling debug mode, you can download a file containing the captured calls, so that you can easily send Cloudera that information.

 Enabling and Disabling Debug Mode